 The Current Services Funding Level (CSFL) is a Local funds ONLY representation of the true cost of operating District agencies, before consideration of policy decisions.
 The CSFL reflects changes from the FY 2016 approved budget across multiple programs, and it estimates how much it would cost an agency to continue its current programs and operations into the following fiscal year.
 The FY 2017 CSFL adjustments to the FY 2016 Local funds budget are described in table 5 of this agency's budget chapter.
 Please see the CSFL Development section within Volume 1: Executive Summary for more information regarding the methodology used and components that comprise the CSFL.

-The Children and Youth Investment Collaborative FY 2017 CSFL budget is \$2,000,000 which represents a 53.1 percent decrease from the FY 2016 approved Local funds budget of \$4,260,448, which was prior to an additional allocation of \$1,250,000 in one-time supplemental funding as part of Fiscal Year 2015 and Fiscal Year 2016 Revised Budget Request Adjustment Congressional Review Emergency Act of 2015. additional funding subsequently increased the agency's approved budget from \$4,260,448 to \$5,510,448.
+CYIC's FY 2017 CSFL budget is \$3,250,000, which represents a \$2,260,448 or 41.0 percent decrease from the FY 2016 approved Local funds budget of \$5,510,448.

-The FY 2017 CSFL calculated for CYITC included an adjustment entry that is not described in detail on table 5.
+The FY 2017 CSFL calculated for CYIC included an adjustment entry that is not described in detail on table 5.
 This adjustment include a reduction of \$2,260,448 to account for the removal of one-time funding appropriated in FY 2016 to support subgrants to community organizations for after-school and summer program.

-Decrease: The agency proposed budget submission decreased by of \$1,330,000 to align spending with available funding.
+Decrease: The agency proposed budget submission decreased by \$1,330,000 to align spending with available funding.

-Increase: The Children and Youth Investment Collaborative budget proposal includes an enhancement of \$3,000,000 of Local funds to support subgrants to community organizations for after-school and summer program.
+Enhance: The Children and Youth Investment Collaborative's budget proposal includes an increase of \$3,000,000 in Local funds to support sub-grants to community organizations for after-school and summer programs.